Rethinking 3D LiDAR Point Cloud Segmentation: Reformulation of Point-based methods

 PointNet++ \cite{qi2017pointnet++} uses farthest point sampling to sample a subset of 3D points.
 It is designed to maximize the distance between sampled points that are thus uniformly scattered in the 3D space.
 However, the real distribution of LiDAR points is not uniform and becomes sparse as the distance to the sensor increases as shown in \figref{fig:incons}.
 This mismatch harms the performance when applying farthest point sampling to LiDAR points, as shown in \figref{fig:sampling}.
-Furthermore, the computational complexity of FPS is $\mathcal{O}(N\log N)$ where $N$ is the number of 3D points~\cite{KAMOUSI20161}.
-This makes the approach highly inefficient for large point clouds which are common for Lidar sensors.
+Furthermore, the computational complexity of farthest point sampling is $\mathcal{O}(N\log N)$ where $N$ is the number of 3D points~\cite{kamousi2016analysis}.
+This makes the approach highly inefficient for large point clouds which are common for LiDAR sensors.
 Therefore, farthest point sampling is suboptimal for LiDAR point cloud segmentation in terms of both effectiveness and efficiency.
 To address this problem, we propose to uniformly sample the 3D points from the projected point cloud as shown in \figref{fig:sampling}.
 This has the advantage that we sample rays instead of points, which means that the distance between the sampled points is larger if they are farther away from the sensor.
-Hence the distribution of sampled points accords with the original point cloud.
+Hence, the distribution of sampled points accords with the original point cloud.
+The sampling is also less sensitive to outliers.
+Since farthest point sampling aims to sample points that are uniformly in the 3D space, it tends to select all outliers that are distant to correct measurements.
+In case of ray sampling, the probability to select an outlier is equivalent to the percentage of outliers and thus lower compared to farthest point sampling as it is illustrated in \figref{fig:sampling_toy}.
 Another benefit is that we can use a 2D grid structure for sampling such that the computational complexity becomes $\mathcal{O}(M)$ where $M = H' \times W'$ is the number of sampled points and $M \ll N$.